darklife/darkriscv/README.md

 am not sure the implementation is correct, but it appears to be working without problems!

+Additional performance results (synthesis estimatives onlly) for other xilinx devices available in the ISE:

+- spartan-3e:	47MHz
+- spartan-6: 	75MHz
+- artix-7: 	133MHz
+- virtex-6: 	137MHz
+- kintex-7: 	167MHz

+Just for curiosity, the spartan-3e model 100 costs 12 usd (octopart) and the *darkriscv* uses 86% of the FPGA capacity.

 ## Development Tools (gcc)

 About the compiler, I am working with the experimental gcc 9.0.0 for riscv